guinmoon/LLMFarm/lora.md

 You can read [more about FineTune here.](https://github.com/ggerganov/llama.cpp/tree/master/examples/finetune).

 # Export LoRA as a model
-You can read about how to apply an adapter to a model and export the resulting model [here.](https://github.com/ggerganov/llama.cpp/tree/master/examples/export-lora).
+Now you can perform FineTune directly in LLMFarm.
+To do this, go to settings -> Merge Lora You can read about how to apply an adapter to a model and export the resulting model [here.](https://github.com/ggerganov/llama.cpp/tree/master/examples/export-lora).
+*For proper functionality on iOS devices, it is recommended to merge with Q4_K models and below.*